Hazelwood Sanatorium

 A rendering of the proposed Children’s Building.

 Plans to triple the capacity at Hazelwood were announced on January 20, 1943.
-7 The expansion was expected to cost $300,000 and increase the hospital’s capacity from 120 beds to 350 20/382 7 beds in two ward units and include an operating room and X-ray equipment.
-25 That included 125 beds for African-Americans whereas none existed in the state previously.
+7 The expansion was expected to cost $300,000 and increase the hospital’s capacity from 120 beds to 350 20/382 7 beds in two ward units, including an operating room and X-ray equipment.
+25 That included 125 beds for African Americans, whereas none existed in the state previously.
 7

-The new 230-bed Arthur McCormack Memorial Hospital addition 22 remained unused after completion in 1945 because of a lack of around-the-clock doctors.
+The new 230-bed Arthur McCormack Memorial Hospital addition 22 remained unused after completion in 1945 because doctors were not available around the clock.
 20 The $547,000 structure was also not equipped because of a lack of beds, X-ray equipment, sterilizers, and furnishings.

 The building of a Nurses’ Home, at $245,650, was approved in January 1947.
 23 The three-story home was to include housing, laundry, and recreational facilities for 100 nurses, 60 more than the present building.
-The existing structure was to be remodeled to be housing for nurse assistants.
+The existing structure was to be remodeled to house nurse assistants.
 Construction on the new Nurses’ Home began in April 24 and was finished at the cost of $262,000.
 20

 Bids were opened for two resident Physicians’ Homes at Hazelwood in April 1947.
-20 The two homes, estimated to cost $500,000, were a necessity to permit the opening of the McCormack Memorial Hospital complex.
+20 The two homes, estimated to cost $500,000, were necessary to permit the opening of the McCormack Memorial Hospital complex.

 Both the Nurses’ Home and Physicians’ Homes were completed in 1948.